 After the death of their mother, Charles and Mildred were trained by their father, a mortician, to take over the family business.
 This however, only lasted a short while.
 The twins abruptly left East Bridge after their father died under… ‘suspicious circumstances’.

-It was 1875 when the twins arrived in Erie.
+It was 1875 when the twins arrived in Ravens Gulch, just outside of Erie.
 Back then, it was a booming coal mining town with a large transient population of coal miners.
 Saloons and businesses sprung up along Briggs and Kattell streets catering to this thriving town and its inhabitants.
-It was into this newly formed community that Charles and Mildred set up The Wells Funeral Home which was followed a year later by The Wells Hotel.
+It was here that Charles and Mildred set up The Wells Funeral Home which was followed a year later by The Wells Hotel.
 It was an immediate success, accommodating any weary traveler or local miner looking for a drink and a cheap room.

 The flood of 1890 revealed the tunnels that the Wells had used to carry out their mad games and an investigation was started.
 But before any formal charges could be filed, the twins disappeared into the night.
 It was believed they had run off, perhaps to set up shop elsewhere.
 However, considering what happened in the years after their disappearance, one has to wonder.
 Slowly, the town’s population began to dwindle.
 Some folks left of their own accord… others, well… no one knows for sure.
 There was still an evil presence hanging over the town and no one wanted to stay.
 By the turn of the century, nearly ten years after their disappearance, all that was left was a ghost town.